dylanbr0wn/determinatic/README.md

 A small library to deterministically generate colors based on a seed.

-This is essentially a modular version of [autumn](https://github.com/nluqo/autumn/).
+This is essentially a library version of [autumn](https://github.com/nluqo/autumn/).

-Written in TS 🤤.
+Written in TS for all that type safety goodness🤤.

 ## Usage